peffles/11-14-express-api/README.md

-### Lab 13: Single Resource
+### Lab 14: Double Resource
 - by Wyatt Pefley
+***Need to fix song tests RENAMED SONG TEST FILE FOR TRAVIS***
 ## Build Status:
 # Overview
-- The objective of  this lab is to build a RESTful HTTP server using express and MongoDB with a model of our choosing.
+- The objective of  this lab is to build a RESTful HTTP server using express and MongoDB with 2 models of our choosing.

-- The model in this assignment is songs, all requests will be made to my songs API and songs will noww be stored within a database.
+- The models in this assignment are albums and songs, all requests will be made to my albums API and songs and albums will now be stored within a database.

 ## Getting Started